SaberMod/GCC_SaberMod/aarch64-branch/gcc/config/aarch64/aarch64.md

   ])

-;; There is a deliberate reason why the parameters of high and lo_sum's ;; don't have modes for adrp's and adds.
-This is to allow high and lo_sum's ;; to be used with the labels defining the jump tables in rodata section.
+;; There is a deliberate reason why the parameters of high and lo_sum's ;; don't have modes for ADRP and ADD instructions.
+This is to allow high ;; and lo_sum's to be used with the labels defining the jump tables in ;; rodata section.

 (define_insn "add_losym"
   [(set (match_operand:DI 0 "register_operand" "=r")